CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 As part of an IS audit, both a document review and an on-site inspection MUST be performed.
 All results of the two phases MUST be documented in writing and summarized in an IS audit report.

-#### DER.3.2.A8 Retention of IS audit reportsThe IS audit report and its underlying reference documents MUST be audited by the audited authority for at least 10 years from the date of notification of the report, unless otherwise required by law or regulation.
+#### DER.3.2.A8 Retention of IS audit reports
+The IS audit report and its underlying reference documents MUST be audited by the audited authority for at least 10 years from the date of notification of the report, unless otherwise required by law or regulation.
 It MUST be ensured that only authorized persons can access the IS audit reports and the reference documents.

 ### 3.2 Standard requirements